dvegas7/Surgical-instrument-center-detected-using-Centernet/README.md

 ~~~
 ## Training on your own dataset
 If you want to use your own dataset to train CenterNet you can.
 All the details are in [TRAIN.md](readme/TRAIN.md)

+## Testing on your own dataset

+Once you've completed training, you can test your model, all the details are in [TEST.md](readme/TEST.md)